Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Markets work when prices capture all costs and benefits.
-Externalities occur when third parties bear costs or receive benefits that aren't reflected in market transactions, creating a wedge between private decisions and social welfare.
+Externalities occur when third parties bear costs or receive benefits that aren't reflected in market transactions.
+This creates a gap between what's privately optimal and what's socially optimal.

-Compare: Externalities vs. Tragedy of the Commons—both involve costs imposed on others, but externalities flow from private transactions while the commons problem stems from shared ownership.
+Compare: Externalities vs. Tragedy of the Commons: both involve costs imposed on others, but externalities flow from private transactions while the commons problem stems from shared ownership of a resource.
 If an FRQ discusses environmental policy, identify which mechanism applies: is it a factory polluting (externality) or fishermen depleting a fishery (commons)?

 Perfect competition assumes many small firms with no market power.
 When firms can influence prices, output falls below the efficient level and prices rise above marginal cost.

-Compare: Imperfect Competition vs. Natural Monopolies—both involve market power, but imperfect competition is usually bad (firms gaming the system) while natural monopolies are efficient (one firm genuinely costs less).
+Compare: Imperfect Competition vs. Natural Monopolies: both involve market power, but imperfect competition is usually harmful (firms restricting output to raise prices) while natural monopolies are structurally efficient (one firm genuinely costs less).
 Policy responses differ: break up artificial monopolies, but regulate natural ones.

 Some goods have characteristics that make private provision impossible or inadequate.
 Markets fail when exclusion is impossible or when consumption patterns don't match social priorities.

-Compare: Public Goods vs. Merit Goods—public goods can't be provided privately (non-excludability), while merit goods could be but are underprovided because individuals undervalue them.
-National defense is a public good; education is a merit good (you can exclude non-payers, but society wants more of it).
+Compare: Public Goods vs. Merit Goods: public goods can't be provided privately because of non-excludability, while merit goods could be but are underprovided because individuals undervalue them.
+National defense is a public good; education is a merit good (you can exclude non-payers, but society wants more of it than the market alone would produce).

 | Concept | Best Examples |